On this page

 7 Best Tools for Performance Testing

-Automation Best practices Management
+Test Automation Test Management Best practices

 If you remember the movie "Hackers", with Angelina Jolie as the lead role, then you probably thought how cool it was to be a hacker.
 After a couple of clicks on the keyboard, they were in the system.
 However, revisiting this film in the present day, many QA engineers would cringe.